vlohacks/XIVNotifier/index.md

 * Download the latest release (zip) [here](https://github.com/vlohacks/XIVNotifier/releases/latest)
 * Unpack it to a folder of your choice
+* launch xivnotifier.exe
 * Get an API key for CallMeBot and configure it along with your mobile phone number
 * Run the game and queue for login
 * Do other stuff instead of waiting in front of your Computer ;-)

+## Known Bugs

+* The detection of the login queue counter address is still prone to false positives, especially when being logged.
+Just close the application in this case.

+## Get in Touch

+Visit [Cynthia Cyber](https://de.finalfantasyxiv.com/lodestone/character/23133327/) on server Shiva / european data center Light.